pharmbio/pharmbio-web/content/tool/ndcp.md

 ```

-## Implementation
+## Ligand-based implementation
-The implementation uses CPSign (http://cpsign-docs.genettasoft.com/) as the underlying modeling method.
-A license is required but these are generously provided by GenettaSoft.
+The implementation uses CPSign (http://cpsign-docs.genettasoft.com/) as the underlying modeling method with SVM and Signatures.
+A license is required but these are generously provided by [GenettaSoft](http://www.genettasoft.com).